Olympiacos F.C.: European and International performance

-The UEFA Conference League trophy won by Olympiacos in the 2023–24 season.
+The UEFA Europa Conference League trophy won by Olympiacos in the 2023–24 season.

-Olympiacos is the most successful Greek football club in European competitions, being the only club from Greece to have won a major European trophy; they won the UEFA Conference League in 2023–24, sealing their title by winning against Italian side Fiorentina 1–0 in the Final.
+Olympiacos is the most successful Greek football club in European competitions, being the only club from Greece to have won a major European trophy; they won the UEFA Europa Conference League in 2023–24, sealing their title by winning against Italian side Fiorentina 1–0 in the Final.
 With their 2024 triumph, they became the first club outside the four biggest European leagues (Premier League, Serie A, La Liga and Bundesliga) to win a UEFA competition since 2011.

 They are also the highest ranked Greek club in the UEFA rankings, occupying 36th place in the ten-year ranking, and 43rd in the five-year ranking as of 2024.
 They are one of the founding members of the European Club Association.
 They are also the Greek club with the most wins in all European competitions, leading the table with the most home and away wins, and the Greek team with the most games played at the European level, celebrating their 200th match on 23 February 2010, against Bordeaux in the 2009–10 UEFA Champions League first knockout round.
 Olympiacos also holds the all-time record attendance for a Greek club of 75,263 in a 1982–83 European Cup match against Hamburg at the Athens Olympic Stadium.

 Olympiacos has a long presence in UEFA competitions, debuting on 13 September 1959, against Milan for the 1959–60 European Cup, the first ever Greek club to compete in a European competition.
 Olympiacos was also the first Greek club to advance to the next round of any European competition, eliminating Zagłębie Sosnowiec for the 1963–64 European Cup Winners' Cup.

 Besides their 2023–24 UEFA Conference League triumph, other major European successes include their advance to the quarter-finals of the UEFA Champions League in 1998–99, where they lost a semi-final spot in the dying minutes to Juventus, and their advance to the quarter-finals of the UEFA Cup Winners' Cup in 1992–93, losing to Atlético Madrid.

 Olympiacos players arrayed in Stamford Bridge, in the second match for the 2007–08 UEFA Champions League first knockout round against Chelsea.